 - When the time is up, using warm water, gently rinse off using your fingers or a warm washcloth.
 Rinse again with cold water to close up your pores.

 2. Moisturizing Strawberries and Cream

-So good, you can eat, this strawberries and cream face mask is just what you need during harsh cold days that leave your skin dry and dull.
+So good you can eat, this strawberries and cream face mask is just what you need during harsh cold days that leave your skin dry and dull.
 Beware: this amazing combination will surely tempt your taste buds!
-The cream nourishes and gives skin a soft lustrous feel while honey acts as a mild astringent and the anti-septic properties it has helps to cleanse skin of germs and dirt responsible for causing acne.
+The cream nourishes and gives skin a soft lustrous feel while honey acts as a mild astringent and the anti-septic properties it has helped to cleanse the skin of germs and dirt responsible for causing acne.

 Great moisturizer.
 Skin brightener and lightener.
 Anti bacterial and antiseptic properties that help destroy germs on skin surface.
 Nourishes and water dry skin.

 Nourishes and rejuvenates withered skin.
 Lubricates dry skin while gently moisturizing it.

 - The riper the fruit, the easier it is to mash into a pulp.